justinbrian/inspired-crm/README.md

 // Server runs on http://localhost:5000 and client on http://localhost:3000

-//note that it is available for mobile testing on local network via: http://<YOUR IP>:3000/
+// Note: mobile testing is available on local network via: http://<YOUR IP>:3000/
 ```

 For deploying to Heroku, please refer to [this](https://www.youtube.com/watch?v=71wSzpLyW9k) helpful video by TraversyMedia.